insidewhy/colemak/README.markdown

 # Notes
 I call this the "give me h, j, k and l back but don't screw around with much else" mapping.
 Most keys are in their colemak positions, few are in qwerty, and only one is in neither.
+I found getting used ":" discomforting initially, but now find this mapping to be very usable.

 ## Keys in qwerty position
  * h, j, k, l - colemak h, n, e and i: movement.